 Additionally, 828 people experienced non-fatal drowning that can lead to lifelong medical complications.
 Staggeringly, 42% of these were children aged 0-4!

-We must change the way we think about being safe around water.
+I think we need to change the way we think about being safe around water.